Still managing VMs like it’s 2010?

 3. Deploy to a managed container service like AWS ECS, Azure Container Apps, or Google Cloud Run if you’re not ready for full Kubernetes

-• Immutable infrastructure eliminates configuration drift
+• Immutable infrastructure means no configuration drift to exploit

 • Smaller attack surface with minimal OS components